cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 - Load your own chrome extension
 - Enable or disable experimental chrome features

-{% url 'This part of the API is documented here.' browser-launch-api %}
+{% url 'This part of the API is documented here.' before-browser-launch-event %}

 ## Cypress Profile